RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs.md

 - Multiple rules could be applied to the same deal, but this isn't recommended

 ## Main Structure of Configuration File
 The JSON snippet below shows the overall structure of a configuration.
-There is a set of {} braces around the entire config, with at least 3 sections:
-- UpdateDeals can be true or false.
-  - true means the deals are updated as per the rule criteria
-  - false means the deals that would be updated are shown but not updated.
-This is useful for testing your rules first.
-- [ScalingTakeProfitDealRules](ExampleConfigs-ScalingTakeProfits.md) is a rule type section that contains 1 or more rules of the same type
-- [SafetyOrderRangesDealRules](ExampleConfigs-SafetyOrderRanges.md) is a rule type section that contains 1 or more rules of the same type
-- You must have at least 1 rule of any type
 ```
 {
   "UpdateDeals": false,